digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/contingent-claims-instrument.rst

 coupon is paid, the holder of the instrument is no longer entitled to receive this coupon again.
 In other words, the claims representation of the instrument changes.
 It evolves over time.

-In our implementation of the fixed rate bond we want a simple and reliable mechanism for evolving the instrument.
+In our implementation of the fixed rate bond, we want a simple and reliable mechanism for evolving the instrument.
 Luckily for us, when the lifecycle function returns a coupon to be paid today, it also returns the remaining claims of the instrument (excluding today's and any previous coupons).
 Hence, we can use this to evolve our instrument, in a way that is guaranteed to be consistent with